-This cake.
 This cake is lick the bowl, scrape the pan, hoard the leftovers good.

 It’s actually the first bundt cake I’ve ever made, and though I maybe hyperventilated a little bit in the few seconds it took to invert it out of the pan, it turned out beautiful.
 And the taste, MY WORD, the taste!
 Just slightly sweet, packed with vanilla flavor, and with a lovely ribbon of fresh peaches throughout, this is just about all I can ask for in a dessert.